 Klip Dagga versus Wild Dagga

 Wild Dagga (Leonotis leonurus) and Klip Dagga are often confused with one another.
-They are botanical cousins, both are used for smoking (as marijuana alternatives), and both grow tall with similar flowers.
+They are botanical cousins, both are used for smoking and both grow tall with similar flowers.
 The leaf structures however are vastly different.
 Wild Dagga leaves are elongated and look more like hemp leaves as shown in the picture above.
 Also, Wild Dagga is a perennial that requires a long growing season whereas Klip Dagga is an annual.
 Klip Dagga is known as Lion’s Ear, while Wild Dagga is known as Lion’s Tail.

-Klip Dagga contains more leonurine, a pseudoalkaloid, than any other strain of Wild Dagga.
+Klip Dagga contains more leonurine, a pseudoalkaloid, than any strain of Wild Dagga.
 Alkaloid-containing plants have been used by humans since ancient times for therapeutic and recreational purposes.
 They produce euphoric effects when consumed.
 Users claim the sensation is good, but not as good as cannabis.
 Others suggest that a superior high can be achieved by mixing Wild and Klip Dagga, but we cannot provide any empirical research to validate or refute any of these claims.

 Links to Other Herb Articles